Standard Response Protocol

 Adults and staff are trained to:

-Recover students from the hallway if possible
+Recover students from the hallway

 Lock the classroom door